 It’s also important to be aware of Florida’s unique tax laws.
 The state has no personal income tax, which can be a major advantage for Canadians who are used to paying high income taxes at home.
 However, there is a sales tax on all purchases made in Florida, and this includes real estate transactions.
 The sales tax rate is 6%, but it may be higher in some counties.

 If you’re thinking about buying property in Florida, it’s important to consult with a qualified real estate professional to ensure that you’re making the best decision for your situation.
 They can help you navigate the different types of ownership and understand the tax implications of owning property in Florida.
+If you’re looking to purchase a vacation property like a timeshare, it’s also important to learn the ins and outs of the timeshare agreement.
+You can learn how do you get rid of a timeshare here.

 If you’re a Canadian looking to purchase property in Florida, there are a few things you should know.
 Here is a brief guide to help make the process as smooth as possible.